vitorpavani/vitorpavani/README.md

 - 🔭 I’m currently working on DevOps
 - 🌱 I’m currently learning Machine Learning
-- 👯 I’m looking to collaborate on opensource iniciatives
+- 👯 I’m looking to collaborate on opensource initiatives
 - 🤔 I’m looking for help with Fullstack
 - 📫 How to reach me: vipavani@hotmail.com
-- ⚡ Fun fact: There is no cloud, it's allways someone else computer.
+- ⚡ Fun fact: There is no cloud, it's always someone else computer.

 <div align="center">